Tosin Oke: Rio 2016 Olympics

 Tosin started off the season with a solid performance at the Doha Diamond League meeting, and a second place at the Hengeo World Challenge meeting.
 He won back his African Champs title from Godfrey Mokoena on home soil with a season's best jump of 17.13m.
 He later got a viral infection just before the London Anniversary Games, and jumped a below par 16.30m.

-Next it was Rio.
+Next it was Rio de Janeiro.
 Tosin's worst major championships performance ever came about from having a viral infection just before the games, and being owed thousands of pounds of flight money until 36hrs before the event.
 Team morale within the Nigerian team was at an all-time low, despite the bronze medal won by the football team.
 He fared no better for the post Rio competitions, however seemed to be getting better health wise by the last competition of the year in Berlin.